BU-hammerTeam/PyHammer/README.md

 ###A Python Spectral Typing Suite

 PyHammer is a tool developed to allow rapid and automatic spectral classification of stars according to the Morgan-Keenan classification system.
 Working in the range of 3,650 - 10,200 Angstroms, the automatic spectral typing algorithm compares important spectral lines to template spectra and determines the best matching spectral type, ranging from O to L type stars.
-This tool has the additional features that it can determine a star's metallicity and radial velocity shifts.
-Once the automatic classification algorithm has run, PyHammer provides the user an interface for determine spectral types for themselves by comparing their spectra to provided templates.
+This tool has the additional features that it can determine a star's [Fe/H] metallicity and radial velocity shifts.
+Once the automatic classification algorithm has run, PyHammer provides the user an interface for determining spectral types for themselves by comparing their spectra to provided templates.

 Modeled after [The Hammer: An IDL Spectral Typing Suite][thehammer] published in [Covey et al. 2007][covey+07]